 After all statements are taken and other paperwork is complete, present it through your chain of command to the appropriate supervisor (not to be delegated below the second-line supervisor) or a person officially acting in that capacity for review and approval.
 If the appropriate supervisor is not present at the port, the supervisory review and approval may be obtained telephonically, by fax, or by other means.
 The approving authority must be properly advised of all facts in the case in order to make an informed decision.
 Print the name and title of the supervisor approving the order, and check the box on the form indicating that concurrence was obtained telephonically or by other means.
-The Form I-860 must be signed legibly by the preparing officer.
+The Form 1-860 must be signed legibly by the preparing officer.

-(3) Photographing and fingerprinting.
-Enroll the alien in Second Second Seco

-- 18 U.S.C.
-1544 Photo substitutions - 18 U.S.C.
-1546 Counterfeit immigrant visa - 8 U.S.C.
-1306 Counterfeit immigration documents, such as alien registration - 18 U.S.C.
-911 False claims to U.S. citizenship (imposters, photo substitution of U.S. passport) - 18 U.S.C.
+• 18 U.S.C.
+1544 Photo substitutions

+• 18 U.S.C.
+1546 Counterfeit immigrant visa

+8 U.S.C.
+1306 Counterfeit immigration documents, such as alien registration

+18 U.S.C.
+911 False claims to U.S. citizenship (imposters, photo substitution of U.S. passport)

+18 U.S.C.
 1001 Other (fraudulent documents, false statements, imposter, etc.)